cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 #### Sprint-3/revise/implement/get-ordinal-number.test.js

 `getOrdinalNumber(101)` should return "101st".
-May I suggest using Google/ChatGPT to find out the rules to convert a number to an ordinal number?
+You might consider looking up the rules online or asking an AI tool to clarify how ordinal numbers are formed.

 #### Sprint-3/revise/implement/is-prime.js